-The Group's management considers the price risk in the context of the future revenues that are expected to be generated in the operating activity of the Group.
+The Company's management considers the price risk in the context of the future revenues that are expected to be generated in the operating activity of the Company.

-3.2.2 Interest rate risk
+3.2.2.
+Cash flow and fair value interest rate risk

-As the Group has no significant interest-bearing assets, the Group's income and operating cash flows are substantially independent of changes in market interest rates.
+As the Group has no significant interest-bearing assets, the Company's income and operating cash flows are substantially independent of changes in market interest rates.

-The Group analyses its interest rate exposure on a regular basis and addresses the underlying risk.
+The Group analyses its interest rate exposure on a dynamic basis and addresses the underlying risk.

-3.2.3 Credit risk
+3.2.3.
+Credit risk